 The closing parties are normally held in the first week of October.

-Therefore, you can find cheap places to stay in Ibiza from mid October to mid May.
+Therefore, you can find cheap hostel in Ibiza from mid October to mid May.

 Weather in Ibiza